daniel-dsouza/psychic-octo-giggle/Performance-Tuning.md

 ## Feral GameMode

 Gamemode can help improve performance by applying OS-level performance tweaks as the game is launched.
 Search for `gamemode` in your Distro's repos.
 Once installed, Lutris has a toggle for `Enable Feral GameMode` under `System options`.
 It defaults to ON if it detects gamemode is installed.
-A system reboot may be required.